MacMaru/beep-infrastructure/README.md

 });
 ```

+If you have recently created this hosted zone, you should wait 24-48 hours for the DNS records to properly propagate, before you deploy the stack for the first time (or change the domain name).
+If you do not do this, the certificate generation process will fail, because this process uses DNS validation to automatically validate requested certificates.
 ### Production

 Before you deploy the updated app, evaluate the difference between the AWS CDK app and the deployed app: